 Well, maybe.
 There's an intriguing side note to the story of the Stone of Destiny.
 Persistent rumour suggests that the Stone that Edward I captured was not the original, and that when the Scots knew the English were coming they hid the real Stone of Destiny and replaced it with a fake Stone.

 In 1802 the 3rd Earl of Mansfield brought in William Atkinson to completely remodel his ancestral home in the fashionable Gothic Revival style.
-Atkinson would later design Abbotsford for Sir Walter Scott, but at Scone he designed a romanticised 19th century version of medieval palace, incorporating parts of the 16th century house.
+Atkinson would later design Abbotsford for Sir Walter Scott, but at Scone he designed a romanticised 19th-century version of a medieval palace, incorporating parts of the 16th-century house.
 The village of Scone got in the way of landscaping the grounds, so the entire village was moved 2 miles away.

 I've been to Scone Palace twice, and each time come away awed by both the splendour of the Palace interior, but even more by the atmosphere of history and the sense that you're visiting somewhere very, very special.

 Most photos are available for licensing, please contact Britain Express image library.

 Attraction Type: Historic House

 Location: On the east bank of the River Tay, 2 miles north of Perth, on the A93

 Website: Scone Palace